dpapathanasiou/simple-graph/python/README.md

 >>> db.atomic(apple, db.connect_nodes(2, 3))
 >>> db.atomic(apple, db.upsert_node(2, {'nickname': 'Woz'}))
 ```

+There are also bulk operations, to insert and connect lists of nodes in one transaction.

 The nodes can be searched by their ids or any other combination of attributes (either as strict equality, or using `_search_like` in combination with `_search_starts_with` or `_search_contains`):